RedisLabs/redislabs-docs/content/rs/getting-started/crdbs.md

     make sure that Docker has enough memory allocated in the Advanced section of Docker Settings.

-1. After the global CRDB is created, you can now visit each cluster 1 at http://localhost:8443 and cluster 2 at http://localhost:8445.
+1. After the CRDB is created, you can now visit each cluster 1 at http://localhost:8443 and cluster 2 at http://localhost:8445.

-1. Make sure that each cluster has a local CRDB member database under the name database1.
+1. Make sure that each cluster has a CRDB member database with the name `database1`.

     In a real-world deployment, cluster 1 and cluster 2 would most likely be in separate data centers in different regions.
-However in this case, for local testing, we have created the scale-minimized deployment using two local clusters running on the same host.
+However, for local testing we created the scale-minimized deployment using two local clusters running on the same host.

 ## Step 4: Connect to your member Redis CRDBs